6.3. Other performance measures#

 6.3.1.2.
 Weighted Million Operations Per Second (WMOPS), ITU-T. Software tool library: User’s manual, 2009 #

-The Big-O notations gives us an intuitive idea of the complexity of specific algorithms.
+The Big-O notations give us an intuitive idea of the complexity of specific algorithms.
 This allows us to compare which algorithm to use and choose the most efficient option.
-However, in applications like speech coding, it is important to know the exact number of operations that the system needs to perform in order to process each frame of audio.
+However, in applications like speech coding, it is important to know the exact number of operations the system needs to perform to process each audio frame.

 bigo

-Figure 1: Evolution of computation time for multiple Big-O notations dependint on the input size.
+Figure 1: Evolution of computation time for multiple Big-O notations dependent on the input size.

 Operation